Michael King (baseball): New York Yankees

-After the 2017 season, the Marlins traded King and international signing bonus money to the New York Yankees for Caleb Smith and Garrett Cooper.
-He began the 2018 season with the Tampa Tarpons of the Class A-Advanced Florida State League, and earned midseason promotions to the Trenton Thunder of the Class AA Eastern League and Scranton/Wilkes-Barre RailRiders of the Class AAA International League.
+On November 20, 2017, the Marlins traded King and international signing bonus money to the New York Yankees in exchange for Caleb Smith and Garrett Cooper.
+He began the 2018 season with the Tampa Tarpons of the High–A Florida State League, and earned midseason promotions to the Trenton Thunder of the Double–A Eastern League and Scranton/Wilkes-Barre RailRiders of the Triple–A International League.

 The Yankees invited King to spring training as a non-roster player in 2019.
 He suffered a stress reaction in his pitching elbow and did not pitch in spring training.
 The Yankees promoted him to the major leagues on September 19.
 He made his major league debut on September 27 versus the Texas Rangers, pitching two innings in relief.
-In the shortened 60-game season in 2020, King recorded a 7.76 ERA in 26 2/3 innings pitched across nine appearances.
+In the shortened 60-game season in 2020, King recorded a 7.76 ERA in 26 2/3 innings pitched across nine appearances, including four games started.

 Over the course of the 2021 season, King improved his slider with the assistance of Corey Kluber, a teammate.
 On June 4, during a game against the Boston Red Sox, King pitched an immaculate inning in the fourth inning, with three strikeouts on only nine pitches; it was the seventh in Yankees history and the first in the history of the Yankees–Red Sox rivalry.
 On July 8, King was placed on the injured list with a right middle finger contusion.
 He was later transferred to the 60-day injured list on July 27.
 King was activated on September 10.
 He finished the 2021 season with a 3.55 ERA in 63 1/3 innings, recording 62 strikeouts and 24 walks.

 King opened the 2022 season in the Yankees bullpen.
-He earned his first major league save on April 14.
-While playing against the Orioles on July 22, 2022, King left the game with an elbow injury.
+He earned his first major league save on April 14, 2022.
+While playing against the Baltimore Orioles on July 22, King left the game with an elbow injury.
 His right elbow was fractured, and he underwent surgery that ruled him out for the rest of the season.

+In spring training in 2023, King suggested to manager Aaron Boone that he could be used as a starting pitcher.
+He started the season as a reliever, but injuries to Yankees starters led to King becoming a starter in August.
+He had a 2.75 ERA in 49 appearances for the season, with a 1.88 ERA in eight games started.
+Boone said he expected that King will pitch out of the starting rotation in 2024.